bloomreach/contribution-program/README.md

 - CMS technologies
 - Integrations with front-end frameworks and third-party tools
-- Information archirecture
+- Information architecture

 **BloomReach related how-to's and tutorials are also more than welcome!**

-If you have any questions about a certain topic or any suggestions, you are welcome to add a comment to the respective issue.
+If you have any questions about a particular topic or any suggestions, you are welcome to add a comment to the respective issue.

 ## Rewards and Perks of being a BloomReach Contributor